 The advent of the variable-pressure microscope means that samples are not required to be either conductive or have a conductive layer applied in order to be examined in the SEM.
 However, resolution and signal quality are better when samples are coated with gold or other heavy metals.
 X-ray spatial resolution is also improved when non-conductive samples are coated with carbon and the SEM is operated at high vacuum mode.
 For this reason, we maintain two coating units in our lab.

-An Edwards evaporator is used for coating samples with carbon and occasionally for evaporating metals.
-Since the Edwards itself requires high vacuum for operation, it takes about 30 minutes or more to run through the first coating cycle.
+A Denton evaporator is used for coating samples with carbon and occasionally for evaporating metals.
+Since the Denton requires high vacuum for operation, it takes about 30 minutes or more to run through the first coating cycle.

 A Denton or Quorum sputter coater may be used for sputter coating samples with gold or iridium.
 Sputtering operates at much lower vacuum levels (~0.1 torr) so the unit reaches vacuum much quicker and cycle times are on the order of 6-10 minutes.